JoKra1/mssm/README.md

 # mssm: Markov-switching Spline Models

 ## Description
-Is a toolbox to estimate semi Markov-switching Generalized additive mixed models (sMs-GAMMs) and semi Markov-switching de-convolving GAMMs.
+``mssm`` is a toolbox to estimate semi Markov-switching Generalized additive mixed models (sMs-GAMMs) and semi Markov-switching de-convolving GAMMs.

 ## To get started
  - Take a look at tutorial 1, up to the point where it says development only.